benjaminniess/issuu-pdf-sync/readme.txt

 In this other example, we want to specify the browsing layout (one page presentation) and we want the PDF pages to autoflip each 4 seconds

-You will see all avaliable params inside the plugin option pannel
+You will see all available params inside the plugin option pannel

 = I choose another skin but it doesn't work. why ?